pippinbarr/cart253/topics/conditionals/conditionals-in-practice-part-1.md

         // It likes the mouse!
 Squeak squeak! creature.fill = creature.fills.happy;
     }
-    // Mouse if not pressed, check if a key is pressed... else if (keyIsPressed) {
+    // Mouse is not pressed, so check if a key is pressed... else if (keyIsPressed) {
         // A key is pressed!
         // Change the colour of the creature to show it's angry